Solutions for Municipal Water and Wastewater Operator Shortage

-I know that one of my favorite roles that you fill at Snyder & Associates is helping to oversee some construction of major facilities, whether that be water, wastewater treatment, lift stations, et cetera.
-Sometimes it will feel like the project is completed when construction is completed, and we all know that these projects have a life that goes on forever.
-Oftentimes that is in the form of assisting an operator or troubleshooting things, and I really would like to hear more about what you can provide for like post-construction services.
+I know that one of my favorite roles that you fill at Snyder & Associates is helping to oversee some construction of major facilities, whether that be water, wastewater treatment, lift stations, etc. Sometimes, it will feel like the project is completed when construction is completed, and we all know that these projects have a life that goes on forever.
+Oftentimes, that is in the form of assisting an operator or troubleshooting things, and I really would like to hear more about what you can provide for post-construction services.

 Jarad Diedrich (08:14):